 - Read about the camping near Kremmling, Parshall and Hot Sulphur Springs.

 - Trout fishing is excellent in the Colorado River which runs past town.

 - Wolford Mountain Reservoir offers fishing year round, with ice fishing in the winter.
 Take Highway 40 towards Steamboat for 7 miles.

 - Green Mountain Reservoir to the south is open to shore and boat fishing.

 - Williams Fork Reservoir is another large, area lake.
 Take Highway 40 twelve miles east to Parshall.
 Take a right on CR 4 and follow for a few miles to lake.

-Read about the Top 5 Cool Hotels in Kremmling.
+- Read about the best hotels in Kremmling.

 Aug – Middle Park Fair & Rodeo – Week long celebration of Kremmling’s western heritage with livestock shows and CPRA rodeo, held in early August.

 - Arapaho National Forest